Frequently Asked Questions - WebAwards

 Every site entered will receive feedback in the form of actual scores for their entry on each of the seven judging criteria and industry benchmarks by which to evaluate them.

 Each year, the Web Marketing Association hand picks a group of influential companies to be invited to become a sponsor of the WebAward Competition.
 Our sponsors support our efforts in promoting the highest standard of excellence in Web development and marketing.
-We are grateful to our current sponsors SEO Inc., iContact, PR.com, IRCE, Website Magazine, and Econtent Magazine.
+We are grateful to our current sponsors SEO Inc., iContact, PR.com, IRCE, Website Magazine, Econtent Magazine, and Webmaster Radio FM.
 Each of these organizations has provided expertise and services to promote and support the annual WebAward Competition.
 Please give them your support.

 If you are interested in being considered as a sponsor, please email firstname.lastname@example.org